dcl-2017-04/curriculum/docs/spatial-basics.md

 #> 6 POLYGON((175.535934448242 -...
 Great.Barrier.Island
 ```

 This is an ordinary data frame, with one exception: the **geometry** column.
-This column contains simple "features", a standard way of representing two dimesional geometries like points, lines, polygons, multilines, and multipolygons.
+This column contains **simple features**, a standard way of representing two dimesional geometries like points, lines, polygons, multilines, and multipolygons.
 Multilines and multipolygons are nededed to represent geographic phenomena like a river with multiple branches, or a state made up of multiple islands.

 ``` r
 nc$geometry